pulkit-30/Frontend-Animations/README.md

 <br/>
 3.Create a new project
 <br/>
-4.add developer name and date at footer
+4.add developer name (linked to your github profile) and Date at footer
 <br/>
 5.add a readme.md file and add a image of your project in it.
 <br/>